Rules For the 2025 Players Challenge Cup

 Roster Size

-Match Times for Pool Play, Quarter-Finals & Semi-Finals
+Match Times for Pool Play, Semi-Finals & Finals

 All Divisions will play two 30 minute halves.